My name is Pauline and I sleep with my dog!

 I Don't Think It's Wrong...

-My Sprocker sleeps with us every night, she goes under the covers and sleeps at our feet.
-Normally I wake up in the morning and she's in her own bed on the floor, I'm assuming because she gets too hot.
+My Sprocker sleeps with us every night.
+She goes under the covers and sleeps at our feet.
+I usually wake up in the morning, and she's in her own bed on the floor, I'm assuming because she gets too hot.

 Sleeping With Cocker Spaniels